hootsoft/.github/profile/README.md

 ## Running Environments Locally
 ### @hootsoft/backend
 @hootsoft/backend is the repo containing all main backend applications within the hootsoft family.
 These consist of applications such as Flyhoot, Dayhoot, etc. When working locally, these applications will need to be run along with associated services (such as Docker).
+Whilst this app uses the @hootsoft/backend_framework package, because it is deployed to NPM, it doesn't need to be run at the same time.

+Once the @hootsoft/backend app is running, it should then be accessible from any consuming frontend app, such as Flyhoot, providing it is allowed within the CORS settings.
+To test any APIs, you may wish to use [Postman](https://www.postman.com/) but ensure you have Postman desktop installed and running to call localhost APIs.

 #### Running the Application
 To run the backend package locally, simply navigate to the root of the relevant package (so Flyhoot, Dayhoot, etc.) and run a `yarn start`.